What causes PSA levels to increase after partial prostate removal due to prostate gland enlargement (benign prostatic hyperplasia)?

 Increased levels of prostate-specific antigen (PSA) in your blood can be a sign of prostate cancer.
 However, cancer is just one of several possible causes of increased PSA.

 - Prostate cancer.
 Prostate cancer cells in remaining prostate tissue or in other parts of your body can release PSA.

 - Prostate-specific antigen (PSA) test.
-National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Detection/PSA.
-Accessed Dec.
-27, 2011.
+National Cancer Institute. https://www.cancer.gov/types/prostate/psa-fact-sheet.
+Accessed March 27, 2018.

 - Niederhuber JE, et al., eds.
 Prostate cancer.
 In: Abeloff's Clinical Oncology.
 6th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Jan.
 9, 2020.

 - Screening tests for prostate cancer.
 American Cancer Society. https://www.cancer.org/cancer/prostate-cancer/detection-diagnosis-staging/tests.html.
 Accessed Jan.
 9, 2020.

 - Meyrier A, et al. Acute bacterial prostatitis. https://www.uptodate.com/contents/search.
 Accessed Jan.
 9, 2019.